waylandcomputer/reboothacks/to_do.md

 	- link to facebook
 	- link to reddit
 	- link to hackaway for good
+	- link to all articles
+		- 2 this year
+		- 1 last year

 - clean up joke text
 - link to instagram